fazilkilicx/theme_switch/README.md

 # theme_switch

-Example of dark/light theme switch using GetX and SharedPreferences.
+Flutter example of dark/light theme transition using GetX and SharedPreferences.

 ## Screenshoots